-The Kaudulla National Park, home to over 200 wild elephants, including a newborn, is considered among the best National Parks in Sri Lanka.
-The National Park was opened in 2002, providing the elephants more expanses in the wilderness, connecting to the elephant corridor between Minneriya and Wasgomuwa national parks to the south.
-Kaudulla also borders Somawathiya National Park to the east.
-The park's centerpiece, Kaudulla reservoir, draws herds of elephants during the dry season.
-September and October are the best times to visit Kaudulla to enjoy the sight of a large herd of elephants.
-There were around two hundred eleven elephants counted in Kaudulla in 2008.
-Vehicles traveling in the evening to/from Kaudulla National Park often encounter these creatures, who are now well used to human interference.
-Apart from the elephants, you'll get a chance to see 23 species of mammals, 160 birds, and 25 species of reptiles.
-Think of Sambar deer, Wild boar, and rarely leopards and Sloth bears.
+The Kaudulla National Park, home to approximately 200 wild elephants, including the baby, is one of Sri Lanka's top national parks.
+The National Park was established in 2002 to provide more great space for elephants in the wilderness and connect the elephant corridor between Minneriya and Wasgomuwa national parks to the south.
+To the east, Kaudulla borders the Somawathiya National Park.
+Elephant herds congregate around the park's centerpiece, Kaudulla reservoir, during the dry season.
+The perfect months to visit Kaudulla to see a massive pack of elephants is September and October.
+In 2008, there were around 211 elephants counted in Kaudulla.
+Vehicles passing in the evening to and from Kaudulla National Park frequently encounter these critters, who have grown accustomed to human intervention.
+Aside from elephants, you'll get the opportunity to witness 23 different types of animals, 160 different birds, and 25 different reptiles.
+Consider Sambar deer, wild boar, and, on rare occasions, leopards and sloth bears.

-The 3 to 4-hour jeep safari in Kaudulla National Park provides an excellent opportunity to see these magnificent elephants and their natural habitat.
-Kaudulla National Park is rich in elephants because it serves as an important corridor for elephant migration between Minneriya and Wasgamuwa national parks.
-The ancient Kaudulla tank, a man-made irrigation reservoir in the Kaudulla National Park, attracts large herds of elephants during the dry months of August to December.
+The 3- to 4-hour vehicle safari in Kaudulla National Park is an excellent way to see these giant elephants in their natural habitat.
+Because it is a critical elephant migration route between Minneriya and Wasgamuwa national parks, Kaudulla National Park is abundant.
+During the dry season of August to December, the old Kaudulla tank, an artificial irrigation reservoir in the Kaudulla National Park, draws vast herds of elephants.

 The contact for Kaudulla National Park is 0273279735.
 You can call them and get more details from them.